xushuo0/CoverMyMeds_Project/README.md

 ## Predictive Model
 ### PA approval prediction
 **Logistic.ipynb** is a notebook for PA approval prediction via logistic regression with fixed combination of company, drug type and rejection code.
-**Logistic regression with time series.ipynb** is a notebook for PA approval prediction via logistic regression .
+**Logistic regression with time series.ipynb** is a notebook for PA approval prediction via logistic regression.
+**random_forest_regression.ipynb** predicts the PA approval with random_forest model.
 ### Time series study
 **exploratory.ipynb** is a notebook for PA volumns prediction via time SARIMAX model.